SilentHealer584/Data-Transfer_Torrent/README.md

 Hello World!

 I present to you a data transfer system based on Python's Socket Module.
-It makes use of Rsa to asymmetrically encrypt and decrypt data ensuring data protection.
+It makes use of Rsa to asymmetrically encrypt and decrypt data ensuring it's protection.

 How does it work?